ArnaudPannatier/PCSC2017_Group8/README.md

 ### CLion

-The cases described bellow can be applied in CLion by using _Edit Configuration_ of the executable.
+The cases described below can be applied in CLion by using _Edit Configuration_ of the executable.

 ### From cin